 If you’ve been charged with a felony in the State of Colorado, you need legal help right away.
-The penalties for a felony conviction can stick with you for the rest of your life, send you to prison for a long time, and hurt your ability to find work, and strip your rights away.
+The penalties for a felony conviction can stick with you for the rest of your life, send you to prison for a long time, hurt your ability to find work, and strip your rights away.

 At Peters & Nolan, LLC, we’ve dedicated our careers to Western Slope residents, whether they have been charged with minor traffic offenses or major felonies.
 We believe everyone deserves to have their Constitutional rights upheld, and we know firsthand that our legal system doesn’t always treat the accused fairly.
 We will build a case based on your unique situation while treating you with courtesy and respect.

 Every minute counts when you’re dealing with the criminal justice system in Mesa County.
 Contact our Grand Junction criminal lawyers today at (970) 243-4357 to schedule a free consultation.

 Felonies are the most serious crimes you can be charged with in Colorado, and they carry the stiffest penalties.
 They are divided into six classes, with varying degrees of severity.

 The most lenient class, Class 6 felonies, includes criminal impersonation, theft of property valued between $2,000 and $5,000, unlawfully transporting explosives, and more.
 Sentencing can range from one year to 18 months in jail, and up to $100,000 in fines, with a mandatory year of parole.
 If the crime creates “extraordinary risk of harm” to another person, the maximum sentence increases to two years in prison.